 Jim Abraham

-Jim has spent over 40 years studying weather, water and climate.
-He is currently President of the Canadian Meteorological & Oceanographic Society.
+Jim has spent over 45 years involved in weather, water and climate.
+He is currently a Fellow and Past President of the Canadian Meteorological & Oceanographic Society (CMOS President from 2021 to 2023).
 He is well known nationally and internationally, and is frequently invited as an expert speaker by a variety of organizations and the media.

-As President of ClimAction Services Inc., he and colleagues assist municipalities, including African NS & Indigenous communities, to understand and adapt to climate change and extreme weather.
-Jim is also involved in Eco-Justice initiatives within the Faith community, as well as member of the Advisory Board for the Black Environmental Initiative.
+As President of Climaction Services Inc., he and colleagues assist municipalities, including African NS & Indigenous communities, to understand and adapt to climate change and extreme weather.

-His most proud accomplishment was starting the Canadian hurricane forecast and research program, which included lead investigator for several reconnaissance flights into hurricanes threatening Canada.
+His most proud accomplishment was starting the Canadian hurricane forecast and research program, which included lead investigator for several reconnaissance flights into hurricanes threatening Canada… and survived.

-Jim was awarded the Patterson Medal for Meteorology in 2003, the Queens Jubilee Medal in 2013, and a Fellow of the Canadian Meteorological and Oceanographic Society in 2017.
+Jim was awarded the Patterson Medal for Meteorology in 2003 and the Queens Jubilee Medal in 2013.